Why This Matters

 Map your chart of accounts

-Click into any default account name and replace it with your preferred QuickBooks account name.
+Click into any default account name field and replace it with your preferred QuickBooks account name.

 Select Save.